 Historic avenues, public parks, and even narrow streams and rivers have a deep history behind them.
 Download the official New Orleans Slave Trade Marker here and begin a personal in-app audio tour of some of New Orleans’ most historic sites connected to the slave trade.

 Open 2-8 p.m.
 Wednesday through Saturday and from 2-6 p.m. on Sundays, Studio BE is the brainchild of New Orleans artist Brandan “Bmike” Odums, whose work focuses on the Black community and the unsung heroes of New Orleans.
 Visit the gallery for a self-guided tour.
-Prints, t-shirts, and collectibles will be available for purchase in his on-site shop.
-Book online here.
+Prints, t-shirts, and collectibles are available for purchase in his on-site shop.

 Dedicated to sharing stories referencing the social & cultural importance of America's ethnic & racial history, the African Diaspora, and civil rights, the work of Amistad Research Center is accessible both at the museum and online, with digital archives (including articles and video interviews) available on Amistad’s website and Facebook page.

-New Orleans is a hub for culture, which includes a diverse mix of restaurants, shops and businesses throughout the city.
+New Orleans is a hub for culture, which includes a diverse mix of restaurants, shops, and businesses throughout the city.
 Support Black-owned businesses the next time you’re in need of a good meal with our Black-owned restaurants list.
-Shop the art, clothing and books of Black-owned shops here.
-Explore the attractions, accommodations and nightlife of Black-owned businesses throughout the city.
+Check out our Self-Guided Black-owned Food and Drink Tour here.
+Shop the art, clothing, and books of Black-owned shops here.
+Explore the attractions, accommodations, and nightlife of Black-owned businesses throughout the city.

 There are many more places and resources to visit to learn more about the slave trade and commemorate Juneteenth.
 Visit our history page for more inspiration.